Laboratory Animal Science Program Course Descriptions

 Students will be assigned to one topic of interest which will be presented to the group.
 Students will review recent publications in their related topics and prepare a presentation, using the recommendations of their assigned faculty mentors.

-Multiple elective courses will be available which will provide a deeper understanding of different techniques and skills of animal science or related fields.
+Two elective courses will be available which will provide a deeper understanding of different techniques and skills of animal science or related fields.
 Students will be able to choose the elective of their choice that will suit their future career planning.